stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 Single use apps are no good either.
 We don’t want to open a single use app, just to do risk management.
 That’s no better than trying to find the last doc or sheet we were using.
 I cannot count how many board meetings I’ve been to where the risk log is either lost, out of date or deferred over to the next meeting.

-The CFO is in a no-win situation taking on risk management, faced with two headaches:
+The CFO is in a no-win situation taking on risk management.
+They are faced with a dual headache:

-1. Getting people to take genuine ownership of each risk
+1. Getting people to take ownership of each risk
 2. Keeping the risk information up to date

 \#stratapp changes the game on risk management.